BBVA/kapow/docs/source/examples/index.rst

 .. warning::

     Be aware of the **"-"** at the end of the ``kapow route add`` command.
-    It tells ``kapow route add`` to read commands from the :samp:`stdin`.
+    It tells ``kapow route add`` to read commands from :samp:`stdin`.

 .. warning::

-    If you want to learn more of multiline usage, see: `Here Doc
+    If you want to learn more about multiline usage, see: `Here Doc
     <https://en.wikipedia.org/wiki/Here_document>`_